rowangayleschaefer/project_NLP_classification_model/README.md

 ### Executive Summary

-The goal of this analysis is to correctly classify posts as either belonging to subreddit1 (r/learnpython) or subreddit2 (r/learnsql), using machine learning classification models and NLP librarie in Python.
+The goal of this project was to correctly classify posts as either belonging to subreddit 1 or subreddit 2, using machine learning classification models and NLP libraries in Python.

-Success is evaluated using each models' accuracy and f1 score.

 ### Data